 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Star Bluff Crossroads / Grahamville

-neighborhood is English, spoken by 94.5% of households.
-Some people also speak Japanese (3.4%).
+neighborhood is English, spoken by 94.9% of households.
+Other important languages spoken here include Japanese and Spanish.